 3. Walking Barefoot Can Lead to Better Foot Mechanics

 Overprotective footwear can interfere with movement patterns.
 Walking barefoot allows for better control of foot position when it hits the ground.
-Stabilizing modern footwear can interfere with the development of a child’s foot strength, ankle stability, and movement pattern.
+Stabilizing modern footwear can interfere with a developing child’s foot strength, ankle stability, and movement pattern.

-And, if a child wears shoes to help stabilize their feet, how will they ever learn to stabilize them without shoes on properly?
-Avoid deformity, weakness, and loss of mobility by allowing your children to go barefoot every once in a while.
+If a child wears shoes to help stabilize their feet, how will they ever learn to stabilize them without shoes on properly?
+Avoid deformity, weakness, and loss of mobility by allowing your children to go barefoot whenever possible.
+This research article investigates the effects of children and adolescents that are habitually barefoot and shows that going barefoot can lead to improvement in both foot mechanics and motor performance.

 4. Barefoot Walking Helps Develop the Fine Motor Muscles in the Feet

-Children become more adept at using their feet when they roam barefoot without their shoes on.
+Children will become more adept at using their feet when they are allowed to roam barefoot without shoes on.
 When allowed to go free, the feet can become sensitive instruments and tools.
 Otherwise, they become the forgotten appendage forever bound within a shoe.

 Could you imagine if we wore shoes on our hands?
 How would we develop the fine motor muscles in our hands if they were constantly bound?
 The feet have fine motor muscles that need strengthening, too!
 Allow children to go barefoot outside to help them learn how to control the fine motor muscles in their feet and use them in ways many modern children have forgotten.